maxdotdotg/headfirst_go/ch11/notes.md

 - > A concrete type specifies not only what its values can do (what methods you can call on them), but also what they are: they specify the underlying type that holds the value’s data.
     > Interface types don’t describe what a value is: they don’t say what its underlying type is, or how its data is stored.
 They only describe what a value can do: what methods it has.

+- > When you have a variable of an interface type, the only methods you can call on it are those defined in the interface

 - type assertions are when you define a variable using an interface and need to access methods associated with the concrete type.
     ```
     // noiseMaker is type NoiseMaker (an interface) that